phenylketonuria (PKU) test is done to check whether a

 your baby's heel (called a heel stick).
 The test is done in the first few days

 after birth, as early as 24 hours after birth.
-A follow-up test is usually done
+The test may be repeated within the first week or two after birth.

 Why It Is Done